Angular I Core

 1 | /** |

-takes 5 arguments.
-When we write public sku: string
+We’re creating a new Product class and the constructor takes 5 arguments.
+When we write public sku: string, we’re saying two things:

 - there is a

-variable on instances of this class calledsku
+publicvariable on instances of this class calledsku skuis of typestring.

 If you’re already familiar with JavaScript, you can quickly catch up on some of the differences, including the

-shorthand, here at learnxinyminutes
+public constructorshorthand, here at learnxinyminutes

-class doesn’t have any dependencies on Angular, it’s just a model that we’ll use in our app.
+This Product class doesn’t have any dependencies on Angular, it’s just a model that we’ll use in our app.

 Components